lucia-auth/lucia/documentation/collection/main/learn/basics/users.md

 #### Persistent vs. Single use

 Keys can either be persistent or single use and can have an expiration.
-Persistent keys are useful for handling normal sign ins, while single use keys can be used as tokens for OTPs and email verification.
+Persistent keys are useful for handling normal sign ins, while single use keys can be used as tokens for email verification and password reset.

 #### Primary keys